 Holly and I often have quiet Thanksgivings.
-Many times we wake up early, head out to hunt rabbits or ducks for a little while, then kick back with some football and an easy dinner.
+Many times we wake up early, head out to hunt for a little while, then kick back with some football and an easy dinner.
 Roasting a whole turkey, especially a wild one, is not what I call an easy dinner.

-For the full-on recipe, you’ll need a couple turkey wings (skinned or plucked) to make some broth (and to help the gravy), but you can use store-bought chicken broth instead.
+If you want to go the extra mile, you’ll need a couple turkey wings (skinned or plucked) to make some broth (and to help the gravy), but you can use store-bought chicken broth instead.
 We like to use a full turkey breast, which runs about 2 1/2 pounds, but you can cut it in half if it’s just the two of you.

 What makes this different from everyone else’s “simple Thanksgiving menu” is the way I cook the turkey and the gravy.